dtmak1/Black-Dogs/README.md

 Shin Bamba, Dylan Mak

 ## statement of problem
-returns the boolean value of the statement “there exists one path through a maze starting at a designated beginning and ending at treasure” OR "one path from the explorer to the treasure" (which is better?)
+returns the boolean value of the statement “there exists one path through a maze starting at a designated beginning and ending at treasure”

 ## recursive abstraction
-when i am asked to find a path through a maze from the maze element the explorer is on,
+when i am asked to find if there “there exists one path through a maze starting at a designated beginning and ending at treasure”,
-the recursive abstraction can find a path through a maze starting 1 step from the explorer's current position
+the recursive abstraction can find if there exists one path through the maze starting 1 step from the explorer's current position and ending at treasure

 ## base case
-when the explorer has reached the treasure
+when the explorer is on the treasure

 ## English or pseudocode description of algorithm
 ```